 You can also download certain programmes on Netflix, while this feature is coming to NOW TV in early 2019.

 Best for free trials

 The good news is all of them offer a free trial!

 >> Get a 7 day NOW TV entertainment free trial

 >> Get a 30 day Amazon Prime Instant Video free trial

 >> Get a 30 day Netflix free trial

 These are all once per person.
-The best way to get value from these is to do one at a time, giving you three months of free films and TV.
+The best way to get value from these is to do one at a time, giving you more than two months of free films and TV.
 If you’ve housemates or family living with you, there’s no reason they can’t sign up after to get another three months.

 Scores out of 10 for free trials